codverch/perf_chains/readme.md

-# Performance Monitoring

-**Goal:** Measure the CPU-cycles taken by a particular microservice (of interest) in an open-source benchmark suite called DeathStarBench, on multiple nodes.
+# Perf Chains Tool

+## Overview

+This tool facilitates the analysis and generation of microarchitectural statistics (CPU cycles) using `perf` and related utilities.
+Follow the steps below to set up and utilize the tool effectively.

-To measure microarchitectural statistics, Perf requires the PID as an argument.
+To measure microarchitectural statistics, Perf requires the `PID` as an argument.
 Follow the steps below to obtain it.

 ```bash